HugoCasa/hach-project/index.md

 >
 > She was a tropical storm that hit the US in September of 2019.
 She caused a lot of flooding in Texas and hence also damage to property.

 The plot below shows the total damage to property in the US caused by weather events over the years.
 Additionally, it shows the weighted sentiment score over time.
 In this way we can explore how extreme weather events may have an influence on the climate change debate.
+The weighted sentiment score weighs the number of times a quote was used additionally to it's sentiment, it gives a clear picture of the debate at any point.

 {% include plots/damages_weighted_sentiment.html %}